 Left to right: Ostrim beef and elk jerky (90 calories per stick), Oberto beef jerky (80 calories per serving), Wild Soil almonds (160 calories per serving), Dried mango (160 calories per serving), Luna Lemonzest bar (190 calories), CLIF Peanut Butter and Honey bar (260 calories), CLIF Chocolate Peanut Butter bar (230 calories), Honey Stinger organic waffle (150 calories)

-For dinner, I recommend eating a filling and carb-heavy meal to supplement a hard day on the trail.
+For dinner, I recommend eating a filling and carb-and-protein-heavy meal to supplement a hard day on the trail.
 Doing so is essential in helping your body heal and store energy for the following day of hiking.
 Eat to get full, eat to recover, and eat to prepare yourself for tomorrow.

 I’ll usually eat a handful or two of dehydrated fruit and nuts with my meal.
 If my muscles are especially achy, I’ll pop some Ibuprofen to help with the inflammation.

 Store-bought backpacking meals can get expensive, so if you’re looking to save money in the long run, buy a dehydrator and some mylar food bags, learn a few tasty recipes, and start prepping.
 Though it’s a bit pricy upfront, the dehydrator should pay for itself after about 15 or 20 homemade meals.